Third Watch: Broadcast and ratings information

-Home media
+Home media and syndication

 Warner Home Video released Season 1 of Third Watch on DVD in Regions 1, 2 and 4.
 Season 2 was released in Region 1 on July 7, 2009.

-Music licensing issues delayed the release of the first two seasons and, as of 2021, it is unknown when or if the remaining four seasons will ever be released.
-However, some post-broadcast releases include episodes slightly modified, with music different from the original broadcast.
-In March 2015, Crave TV began streaming the first three seasons.
-However, as of 2021, Crave TV no longer offers this streaming option.
+Music licensing issues delayed the release of the first two seasons and in September of 2025, the four remaining seasons, as well as a “series-complete box set”, became available for purchase via online streaming platforms such as YouTube and Apple TV.
+However, some post-broadcast releases include episodes slightly modified, with music different from the original broadcasts.

+The first three seasons of Third Watch were available for streaming on Crave TV from March 2015 until 2021.

-In December 2021, The Roku Channel added all 6 seasons of Third Watch to watch for free.
-In December of 2022 Roku stopped offering Third Watch for streaming.
+In December 2021, The Roku Channel added all 6 seasons of Third Watch to watch for free (with the exception of Season 4, Episode 12).
+In December 2022, Roku stopped offering the show for streaming, only to re-add it again in late March 2023.

 In February 2023, Tubi added all 6 seasons of Third Watch to watch for free.
 However, some users will not be able to access it depending on which country their IPN identifies as their location (it isn't available in all countries).
-It is noticeable in this release that several of the songs used in the show have been changed to overcome the initial musical licensing issues.
+It is noticeable in this release that several of the songs used in the show have been changed to overcome the initial musical licensing issues.Third Watch also aired in Syndication on A&E at various times between the fall of 2002 and 2011.
+As of April 2023, it can be seen on HLN weeknights in a four-hour block from 8:00 PM to 11:00 PM (Eastern Standard Time).

 Reception

-The hit series won the prestigious Peabody Award for Season 3 episode "In Their Own Words", in which series regulars Michael Beach, Coby Bell, Amy Carlson, Eddie Cibrian, Kim Raver, Anthony Ruivivar, Skipp Sudduth, and Jason Wiles introduced clips of interviews with the real-life NYPD and FDNY members who responded to the September 11 attacks on the World Trade Center.
+The series won the Peabody Award for Season 3 episode "In Their Own Words", in which series regulars Michael Beach, Coby Bell, Amy Carlson, Eddie Cibrian, Kim Raver, Anthony Ruivivar, Skipp Sudduth, and Jason Wiles introduced clips of interviews with real-life NYPD and FDNY members who responded to the September 11 attacks on the World Trade Center.
 Series regular Molly Price was interviewed in a segment because she is married to real-life FDNY firefighter and Third Watch recurring guest star Derek Kelly.

 Many Third Watch former cast members were nominated for awards for their work on the show.
 Among them, both Bobby Cannavale and Anthony Ruivivar were nominated for ALMA Awards for their positive portrayals of Latino characters.
 Nia Long also won several NAACP Image Awards for her portrayal of the African-American character Sasha Monroe.
 Other cast members, including Michael Beach, Molly Price, and Tia Texada also were nominated for various awards.
 The show itself was nominated for several Primetime Emmy Awards including Outstanding Stunt Coordination and Outstanding Sound Editing for a Series, which it won in 2000.